risk-first/website/thinking/Evaluating-Risk.md

 |Win            |+ 99 EUR       |1 in 200          |.5 EUR        |
 |Lose           |-  1 EUR       |199 in 200        |-.99 EUR      |

 Risk Management in the finance industry _starts_ here and gets more complex.
-But often (especially on a software project), it's better to skip all this, and just figure out a Risk Score.
+But often (especially on a software project), it's better to skip all this and just figure out a Risk Score.
 This is because if you think about "impact", it implies a definite, discrete event occurring (or not occurring) and asks you then to consider the probability of that.

 Risk-First takes a view that risks are a continuous quantity, more like _money_ or _water_:  by taking an action before delivering a project you might add a degree of [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk), but decrease the [Operational Risk](../risks/Operational-Risk.md) later on by a greater amount.